apache/zeppelin/docs/interpreter/flink.md

 ---
 layout: page
 title: "Flink Interpreter for Apache Zeppelin"
-description: "Apache Flink is an open source platform for distributed stream and batch data processing.
-Flink’s core is a streaming dataflow engine that provides data distribution, communication, and fault tolerance for distributed computations over data streams.
-Flink also builds batch processing on top of the streaming engine, overlaying native iteration support, managed memory, and program optimization."
+description: "Apache Flink is an open source platform for distributed stream and batch data processing."
 group: interpreter
 ---
 <!--